How to Manage Sales Automation Booking Links Across Multiple Companies — Monetize Leads with Paid Consultation Links

 TL;DR

-The last-mile problem of AI sales
+The last-mile problem of sales automation

-AI SDR tools like Apollo, Instantly, and Smartlead automate lead outreach.
+Tools like Apollo, Instantly, and Smartlead automate lead outreach.
 Replies come in.
 Prospects want to book a meeting.
 But if you represent three companies, where does that link go?

 Company A's booking link only sees Company A's Google Calendar.
 A meeting booked through Company A's link has no idea you're already booked through Company B at the same time.